-Closed Circuit television systems (CCTV) are a very useful tool for businesses, governments, institutions, etc? mainly because they can keep an area secure and safe automatically without human interaction.
-Some organizations chose to have security personnel monitor the camera surveillance at a location point within the building while others let the closed circuit television system operate on its own while recording what the camera sees.
+Closed circuit television systems (CCTV) are a very useful tool for businesses, governments, institutions, etc. mainly because they can keep an area secure and safe automatically without human interaction.
+Some organizations chose to have security personnel monitor the camera surveillance at a location point within the building while others let the closed-circuit television system operate on its own while recording what the camera sees.
 The general rule of thumb for hard drive storage on these CCTV systems is first in, first out.
-Which means, after a 30 day period, for example, the video footage that was recorded 30 days ago is erased as the new footage from today is being recorded.
-Technological advancements have contributed this automatic process to the video surveillance method system.
+This means, after a 30 day period, for example, the video footage that was recorded 30 days ago is erased as the new footage from today is being recorded.
+Technological advancements have contributed to this automatic process to the video surveillance method system.

 As a video forensic expert, I am being asked more and more to determine first if the accused is, in fact, present in the surveillance video.
 Often times enhancement is necessary and has become more the rule than the exception as a part of our video forensic practice.
 I have recently worked on two cases outside of the United States where the source video footage that required expert enhancement was a CCTV video.
 One of the sources did portray the person in question plain as day: there was no doubt that the suspect or the person accused was in this video.
 This very same system on another separate day recorded another piece of video footage.
 In this video footage, this accused individual claims that there is an entirely different person present.
 In this particular video, it’s not necessarily as plain as day whether or not the suspect is actually in that video.